yevheniiairapetian/myFlix-Angular-client/README.md

 - Use the ```npm install -g @angular/cli``` command to istall Angular globally.
 - Use the ```nvm install latest``` command to install the latest version of nvm.
 - Install the required dependencies using the `npm install command`.
-- Run `ng serve` for a dev server.
+- Run `ng serve` or `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build